-Walter Salles was born in Rio de Janeiro in 1956 and spent his childhood in France and the United States before returning to Brazil at a teenager.
-In the late 1980s, he began his career as a filmmaker with musical documentaries (Chico – O País da Delicadeza Perdida, Marisa Monte…), before turning to fiction in 1991, with the thriller A Grande Arte.
+Walter Salles was born in Rio de Janeiro in 1956 and spent his childhood in France and the United States before returning to Brazil as a teenager.
+In the late 1980s, he began his career as a filmmaker with musical documentaries (Chico – O País da Delicadeza Perdida, Marisa Monte…), before turning to fiction in 1991 with the thriller A Grande Arte.
 After this first feature, about a photographer’s search through the seediest parts of Rio for the murderer of one of his models, Walter Salles co-directed Foreign Land (1996) with Daniela Thomas, a tale of a young Brazilian orphan’s exile in Portugal.

 The director’s reputation was established in 1998 with Central Station, winning the Golden Bear at the Berlin International Film Festival.
 The poignant relationship between an old woman and an orphaned little boy is at the heart of this road movie, inspired by his 1995 documentary Socorro Nobre, that shows the often miserable living conditions of the Brazilian population.